ZanderSparrow/12-gates/_PRESS-RELEASE.md

   > A simple, surreal RPG.

 ## Summary ##
   > The player passes through twelve gates, each guarded by a unique gatekeeper.
-Once the gatekeeper is defeated, the player is rewarded with increased stats and a reward item.
+Once the gatekeeper is defeated, the player is rewarded with increased hp, which is refilled.

 ## Problem ##
   > This game is art and entertainment.
 It is build quickly, and can be played quickly, but the strange mood will linger in the player's mind.